alextremmel/Accuracy-Falloff-Over-Distance-Visual/README.md

 Python script to visualize how the accuracy of a positioning system is affected by the distance between objects.

-This script uses the terms senders and receivers, which are general terms for satelitte and phone, or ground station and space ship.
+This script uses the terms senders and receivers, which are general terms for satellite and phone, or ground station and space ship.

 senders having a known position and receivers having and unknown position.